LOADING

 Process of investment

 Indian asset management companies cannot accept foreign currency payments.
-Therefore, the NRI must open a Non-resident External Account (NRE), Non-resident Ordinary Account (NRO), or a Foreign Currency Non-Resident Account (FCNR).
+Therefore, the NRI must open a Non-resident External Account (NRE), a Non-resident Ordinary Account (NRO), or a Foreign Currency Non-Resident Account (FCNR).

 Foreign Account Tax Compliance Act (FATCA) guidelines require that all financial institutions disclose details of financial transactions by a US-based person to the USA government.
 As a result, fund houses are less keen on accepting funds from an NRI living in the USA or Canada.